SolaceDev/solace-dev-codelabs/markdown/Trailblazer-unusual-db-activity/Trailblazer-unusual-db-activity.md

 The Cloud Anomaly Detection feature does this work for you with zero human touch.

-We want to explore and see detections coming from trailblazer anomay engine related to Unusual Db activities.
+We want to explore and see detections (anomalies/incidents) from trailblazer anomaly engine related to Unusual Db activities.

 From the same Principal (user, role, etc.) initiate API calls applying to multiple DB instances, engines, tables, snapshots, keyspaces and similar DBs-related resources (i.e. via RDS, DynamoDB, and other AWS DB services), in roughly the same time (seconds), repeatedly over an extended period (roughly 15 minutes).
 Persist an item to a DynamoDB table using Lambda function

-The detection is usung Lambda function to:
+This attack is using AWS Lambda function:
-1. Contaminate the dynamo db table with non relavant record rows
+1. Contaminate dynamo db table with non relavant record rows
-2. Scan table for exiting data
+2. Scan dynamo db table for all data
-3. Print all data in table to sys log  :hushed:
+3. Print data in table to sys log  :hushed: